behos/korat/README.md

 # Korat

+## Notice

+I'm no longer maintaining this project (I haven't for a few years in fact.
+Dynomite is a different lib which was initially based on korat.

+## Intro

 Korat is a library for the creation of convenience methods when working with dynamodb items

 Korat provides attribute converters for most supported types from rusoto AttributeValue.
 It